Medically Reviewed by:Scientific Advisory Board

 Diabetes distress refers specifically to the emotional stress and burden that comes with managing a chronic disease like diabetes.
 This could range from worry about glucose levels to frustration over diet restrictions.
 Depression, on the other hand, is a mental health disorder characterized by persistent feelings of sadness or loss of interest in activities once enjoyed.

-Recognizing these differences isn't just semantics – it's crucial for ensuring appropriate treatment and support are provided.
+Recognizing these differences is crucial for ensuring appropriate treatment and support are provided.
 By clearly differentiating between diabetes distress and depression, we can better tailor our approach to mental health within the diabetes community.

 Understanding Diabetes Distress